 - Foster parents/guardians: When legal documentation is provided and verified.

-- Special review/family: the following family members, all of whom must have established a recent visiting pattern, may be considered for participation after a special review:
+The following family members, all of whom must have established a recent visiting pattern, may be considered for participation after a special review:

 - Nieces and nephews (18 years of age and under when accompanied by an approved parent or legal guardian): Individual cases may receive special consideration in the review process of nieces and nephews over age 18 who have a prior history of FRP participation.